Skip to main content

 A specialized activity for students who are members of NEST, we offer a hands-on introduction to digital radio, satellite communication and radio astronomy.
 Using Software Defined Radio (SDR), you'll explore the RF spectrum, and capture real signals from aircraft, satellites, and the galaxy.
 We'll start with the fundamentals, but go on to explore the deeper relationships between these topics.

-In the course, you'll design and build three (or more) working antennas (a dipole, helical, and horn antenna), use them to track airplanes in real time, receive images and data from space, and capture the 21cm hydrogen line emitted by our galaxy.
+In the various 3-week modules, you'll design and build working antennas (a dipole, helical, and horn antenna), use them to track airplanes in real time, receive images and data from space, and capture the 21cm hydrogen line emitted by our galaxy.
 You'll learn how scientists and engineers use radio waves every day for exploration and communication.
-If you've ever wanted an introduction to the world of digital radio, antenna design, satellite communication, or radio astronomy, this course will be a great place to start.
+If you've ever wanted an introduction to the world of digital radio, antenna design, satellite communication, or radio astronomy, these workshops will be a great place to start.

-After the project ends, students will be encouraged to evaluate their data and give a report at a radio conference in Marlborough in August.
+After the workshops end, students will be encouraged to evaluate their data and give a report at a radio conference in Marlborough in August.
 Students will be expected to achieve an FCC Amateur Radio License (beginner level) during this program.

 Radio Astronomy & Satellites